 LAND DATA ACQUISITION

-Since 2006 ARGAS has operated four Land 3D Vibrosies crews and one Land 2D Vibroseis seismic crew, which combined have acquired over 50,000 square kilometres of seismic data in Saudi Arabia alone.
+In the past 10 years ARGAS has operated four Land 3D crews and one Land 2D Vibroseis seismic crew, which combined have acquired over 50,000 square of seismic data in Saudi Arabia alone.

 ARGAS uses the latest SercelTM technology to acquire this data.
 The equipment we deploy generally provides optimal productivity, with reduced downtime, low power consumption and reduced equipment weight, by as much as 20%.
 This enables us to reduce operating costs while enhancing productivity.